Microsoft-Web/NodeCamp/Presentation/BuildingTheBackend/BuildingTheBackend/Demo.md

 ---

 <a name="appendix1" />
-### Appendix: Saving messages into a MongoDB database ###
+### Appendix: Saving messages to a MongoDB database ###

-1. Install **MongoDB** package as you did with **socket.IO** package in previous segment.
+1. Install the **MongoDB** package as you did with the **socket.IO** package in previous segment.

-1. Add the following code before `var app = express();` line in **app.js** file:
+1. Add the following code before `var app = express();` in the **app.js** file:

 	`var mongo = require('mongodb').MongoClient;`

-1. Add the next code snippet inside the "connection" event and after the `console.log('a user connected');` line:
+1. Add the next code snippet inside the "connection" event and after  `console.log('a user connected');`:

-	> **Speaking point:** We want to give our users the last 10 messages from the chatroom so they have some context when they just joined.
+	> **Speaking point:** We want to give our users the last 10 messages from the chatroom so they have some context when they have just joined.
 To do that, we need to connect to Mongo.
 We use the **limit** function to limit the results to only 10 messages.
 We will stream the results from Mongo so that we emit them as soon as they arrive to the chatroom.

 	(Code Snippet - _NodeJsSocketIO-mongoDB-retrieve-messages_)